First International Syndicalist Congress: Background

-Syndicalism was a radical current in the labor movement of the early 20th century.
+Syndicalism was a radical current in the labour movement of the early 20th century.
 Syndicalists viewed class interests as irreconcilable and advocating overthrowing capitalism and replacing it with workers' collectivized control of industry.
-To this end, syndicalist doctrine emphasized the importance of revolutionary labor unions, independent of all political parties.
+To this end, syndicalist doctrine emphasized the importance of revolutionary trade unions, independent of all political parties.
 Unions had to be politically neutral or even hostile to political activity in order to unite the entire working class, though in practice anarchism played a significant role in syndicalist unions.
 Eschewing political means, syndicalists embraced direct action, particularly the strike, as the most natural weapon in the working class's struggle culminating in a revolutionary general strike.
 Finally, syndicalists embraced proletarian internationalism as they aimed to overcome national divisions and nationalism.

 There was no international syndicalist organization prior to World War I. Syndicalists saw themselves as the heirs of the First International, the international socialist organization formed in 1864.
 The First International had two wings: one federalist and represented by the followers of Pierre-Joseph Proudhon and later by the anarchist Mikhail Bakunin and a centralist wing represented above all by Karl Marx.
 Syndicalists identified with the former.
 In 1889, the Second International was formed as an association of socialist parties and anarchists were expelled in 1893.
 The International Secretariat of National Trade Union Centers (ISNTUC) brought together trade unions, most of them highly centralized and affiliated with socialist parties.
-However, the French General Confederation of Labour (Confédération générale du travail in French, CGT), the largest syndicalist organization and the role model for syndicalist unions around the world, and the Dutch National Labor Secretariat (Nationaal Arbeids-Secretariaat in Dutch, NAS) also belonged.
+However, the French General Confederation of Labour (Confédération générale du travail in French, CGT), the largest syndicalist organization and the role model for syndicalist unions around the world, and the Dutch National Labour Secretariat (Nationaal Arbeids-Secretariaat in Dutch, NAS) also belonged.
 They sought to revolutionize ISNTUC from within, with limited success, so the Dutch left in protest in 1907.

 In 1909, the NAS declared: "To us it appears [...] necessary that the question of whether the isolation of revolutionary organizations is to be perpetuated should be posed seriously in every country" and suggested an international syndicalist congress.
-The Catalan syndicalist group Solidaridad Obrera, which would later become the National Confederation of Labor (CNT), was quick to support this proposal.
+The Catalan syndicalist group Solidaridad Obrera, which would later become the National Confederation of Labour (CNT), was quick to support this proposal.
 The CGT was opposed, wanting to remain affiliated with ISNTUC.
 Such a congress was likely to cause a split between the radical and the reformist wings within the CGT.
 The French syndicalist leader Pierre Monatte convinced the Dutch to withdraw their proposal.